-- A complete description of the Internal Mesh generator is found here Meshes. - vtk is extensively documented.
-You can start browsing here. - GEOS can handle tetrahedra, hexahedra, pyramids, wedges, prisms, and any combination thereof in one mesh.
+- A complete description of the Internal Mesh generator is found here Meshes. - PAMELA being an external submodule has less documentation, but the same Meshes page may get you started. - GEOSX can handle tetrahedra, hexahedra, pyramids, wedges, and any combination thereof in one mesh.
+For more information on how MSH formats can help you specify these mesh types, see the Gmsh website.

-1.2.3 Tutorial 3: Regions and Property Specifications
+2.3 Tutorial 3: Regions and Property Specifications